SOLOMON ISLANDS - MAKIRI & SANTA CRUZ

-Just then the Navigator crested high on a rogue wave and a whirl of wind grabbed the ship and spun her almost 180 degrees where a broadside caught her full on.
+Just then the Swan crested high on a rogue wave and a whirl of wind grabbed the ship and spun her almost 180 degrees where a broadside caught her full on.
 They heard a gut wrenching screech of metal and the warning lights on the navigation consoles lit up like a Christmas tree.
 This was serious.

 - * -